Red Herring Definition

 The term red herring means a kind of dried red fish, which has a pungent smell.
 In fox hunting, hounds are prevented from catching the fox by distracting them with the strong scent of red herring.
 Similarly, a person can be stopped from proving his point in an argument by distracting him with an irrelevant issue.

-Common Example of Red Herring
+Common Red Herring Examples

 Some examples of red herring fallacy in casual conversations are given below: